lcgodoy/simulation_spatstat/README.md

 ## Simulation study for Spatial Statistics paper

-This repository has two options for running the simulations, a "sequential" one (using files ending in `_sequential` branch) and a "parallel" one (using files ending in `_parallel`).
+This repository has two options for running the simulations, a "sequential" one (using files with filenames ending in `_sequential` branch) and a "parallel" one (using files with filenames ending in `_parallel`).
 Although both of them are reproducible, the latter uses a [SingularityCE](https://sylabs.io/singularity/) container that assures the reproducibility and allows for running the code on _HPC_ clusters.

 The structure of the repository is as follows